-Gemma Whittaker is a principal associate who advises developers, funders, institutional investors and public sector organisations on all aspects of non-contentious construction and engineering law.
+Gemma Whittaker is a partner who advises developers, funders, institutional investors and public sector organisations on all aspects of non-contentious construction and engineering law.

 Gemma aims to 'get beneath the skin' of her clients' business to understand their key objectives and priorities, and ensures that advice is always provided with those in mind.
 She has been a key member of the team advising St Modwen Developments on its £450 million science and innovation campus for Swansea University, a project that has been ongoing for several years.